 "Unfortunately, domestic violence is a reality of Canadian society and the Canadian workplace," said Louise Chenier, manager of workplace health and wellness research at the Conference Board of Canada.
 "And employers can play a role in providing greater resources and supports for victims of domestic violence.
 In fact, most Canadian employers are proactively preparing themselves to support employees who experience domestic violence, and prevent workplace tragedies."

-, identifies the important role organizations can play to support their employees in this time of crisis.
+The report, Domestic Violence and the Role of the Employer, identifies the important role organizations can play to support their employees in this time of crisis.
 Concrete examples of workplace domestic violence policies, include:

 • training for managers and employees